mkardouh/mPBPK_antibodies_pregnancy/README.md

 TVkoff            : Antibody-FcRn complex (FcRnA) dissociation rate constant (day−1) in endosomes

 ### Antibodies PK Parameters
-ka                : absorption rate constant (day-1)
+ka                : absorption rate constant for the antibody, if applicable (day-1)
-BA                : SC Bioavailability
+BA                : SC Bioavailability for the antibody, if applicable

 ## Compartments: All are in amounts, except for FcRn and FcRnA are concentrations:
 ### Plasma Compartment